denysdovhan/learnyoubash/exercises/positional_parameters/solution/solution.en.md

     --test -t -a -b -c

 That means we can handle these flags and change the way what script will return.
-Exactly the same as with `--help` flag, that output an help message instead of running program.
+Exactly the same as with `--help` flag, that outputs a help message instead of running the program.

-In the next exercise we will learn what are arrays in Bash.
+In the next exercise we will learn what arrays are in Bash.